 |Big Beef||Black Plum|

 What’s more important than selecting a certain variety of tomato is that you pick only those that are of the utmost quality.
 Make sure your tomatoes are totally ripe, because if they aren’t, they will be more difficult to peel, blanch, and otherwise use.

-In addition, they can sometimes impart a bitter flavor on your salsa.
+In addition, they can sometimes impart a bitter flavor to your salsa.
 Make sure your tomatoes are free from damage from any weather, pests, or disease – the best salsa is made from the highest-quality tomatoes.

-What Kind of Peppers Work Best for Making Salsa?
+What Peppers Work Best for Making Salsa?